Alishan National Scenic Area

 The Alishan National Scenic Area is a mountain resort and nature reserve located in Alishan township, Chiayi County, Taiwan.

 Geography

 Alishan is 415 km2 in area.
 Notable characteristics include mountain wilderness, four villages, waterfalls, high altitude tea plantations, the Alishan Forest Railway, and a number of hiking trails.
 The area is popular with tourists and mountain climbers.
 Alishan, itself has become one of the major landmarks associated with Taiwan.
 The area is famous for its production of high mountain tea and wasabi.

-Alishan is well known for its sunrises, sunset, sea of clouds in the area between Alishan and Yüshan, railway station, and sacred trees.
+Alishan is well known for its sunrises, sunsets, and views of a sea of clouds in the area between Alishan and Yüshan, railway station, and sacred trees.
 Alishan, along with Taroko Gorge and Sun Moon Lake, is one of Taiwan's most popular scenic attractions.

 Climate

 Alishan National Scenic Area spans a broad range in altitude.
 Lower elevations, such as in Leye Township, share the same subtropical and tropical climate as the rest of southern Taiwan, while the climate changes to temperate and alpine as the elevation increases.
 Snow sometimes falls at higher elevations in the winter.
 Alishan is located at an altitude of 1400 to 2600 meters.
 The average annual temperature is about 10 degrees Celsius, coupled with abundant rainfall.